hanzcvr/ChilloutVR_ToS_Tracker/content-tags.md

 Just like [Excessively Small](#excessively-small), but the other way around.
 If your avatar or spawnable/prop is very huge.

 # Age Gate Classification
-This tag category is used to classify suggestive and nudity.
+This tag category is used to classify suggestive and explicit.

-# Suggestive
-The Suggestive Tag must be used whenever there is large amounts of visible skin or a sexually suggestive pose or animation.
-Including but not limited to:
-- Bikini or Swimsuit outfits

-# Nudity
-The Nudity tag is to be applied to all content not to be seen by children.
-It is mainly meant for sexual appealing content.
-Including but not limited to:
-- Genitals
-- Nipples
-- Ass without pants
-- Sex toys

-!!! warning "Tag Locked"
-This tag is locked behind the [Mature Content Access DLC](../chilloutvr/faq/mature-content-access-dlc.md) which is free on steam.
+The content classification for suggestive/explicit(formerly nudity) is outlined in our [content classifications](content-classification.md)